The ASHP-accredited program residency in Infectious Diseases at UF Health

 - Final deadline for complete applications is December 31st, 2021

 - Letter of intent

 - Current curriculum vitae

-- After completed applications have been reviewed, the residency selection committee will notify selected applicants to arrange an on-site interview.
+- After completed applications have been reviewed, the residency selection committee will notify selected applicants to arrange an on-site or virtual interview.

 Residency Program Director

 - Kate DeSear, PharmD, BCIDP, AAHIVP, FIDSA